Mateo Inurria

 Mateo Inurria Lainosa (25 March 1867, Córdoba - 21 February 1924, Madrid) was a Spanish sculptor.

 Biography

-His began his artistic studies in his father's workshop.
+He began his artistic studies in his father's workshop.
 Until 1883, he attended the "Escuela Provincial de Bellas Artes" under Rafael Romero Barros.
 From 1883 to 1885, he studied at the "Escuela Especial de Pintura, Escultura y Grabado" in Madrid.

 His academic achievements were noted by members of the "Diputación Provincial de Córdoba" (the regional government) who granted him a scholarship so he could continue his studies at the Real Academia de Bellas Artes de San Fernando until 1890, when he had his first showing at the National Exhibition of Fine Arts with "The Castaway", which was done so realistically that some jurors suspected it of having been cast from life.